-In 2016, the amount of the Government’s benefit cap will be lowered from £26,000 per annum to £23,000 (£15,410 for single people) in London and £20,000 (£13,400 for single people) outside London.
-There is no timetable for when this will happen, but it is expected to be brought in from the autumn onwards.
+This has been brought in since November 2016, the amount of the Government’s benefit cap will be lowered from £26,000 per annum to £23,000 (£15,410 for single people) in London and £20,000 (£13,400 for single people) outside London.
 Those affected by the new amounts will be written to by the Department for Work and Pensions before the cap is in place and advised as to how they can move off the benefit cap.
 For more details on how the benefit cap works, see the section 'The benefit cap' below.
 For more information about the benefit cap changes visit Benefits Cap at Gov.UK

 New temporary absence rules

-Although legislation is not yet in place, the Government are proposing to cut the amount of time claimants can stay outside Great Britain before their housing benefit will stop.
+From 28 July 2016, the Government has cut the amount of time claimants can stay outside Great Britain before their Housing Benefit will stop.

-At the moment, housing benefit has a general rule that it will stop after 13 weeks, whether that absence is within Great Britain or overseas.
-New rules will be introduced to that period to 4 weeks for people who are absent outside Great Britain.
-There will be certain exemptions:
+Before, Housing Benefit had a general rule that it would stop after 13 weeks, whether that absence was within Great Britain or overseas.
+This has now been reduced to 4 weeks for people who are absent outside Great Britain.
+There are certain exemptions:

 - if the absence from Great Britain is in connection with the death of: a partner; child or young person for whom they or their partner are responsible; their or their partner’s close relative; or a close relative of a child or young person for whom they or their partner are responsible, then the period of absence may be extended by up to 4 further weeks if the relevant authority considers it unreasonable to expect the person to return within the first 4 weeks.